linode/docs/docs/applications/configuration-management/import-existing-infrastructure-to-terraform/index.md

     This command will create a `terraform.tfstate` file with information about your Volume.
 You will use this information to fill out your resource configuration.

 1. To view the information created by `terraform import`, run the `show` command.
-This command will display a list of key value pairs representing information about the imported Linode instance.
+This command will display a list of key-value pairs representing information about the imported Volume:

         terraform show